 When to add a syllable to a plural noun?

-When a singular noun ends in -s or in another “hissy” sound, we need to add an extra syllable when we form the plural, so that you can hear the plural -s.
+When a singular noun ends in -s or in another “hissy” sound, we need to add an extra when we form the plural, so that you can hear the plural -s.

 glass → [glass·iz]